copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 142**

-- (Martin County FL -- 11:40 PM Street Patrol) Sheriff's Office -- Deputy
+- (Martin County, FL -- 11:40 PM Street Patrol) Sheriff's Office -- Deputy
   Donovan Hepler patrols a flea market that has been burglarized multiple times in the preceding weeks.
 Deputy Hepler immediately spots two males running away from the flea market and calls for assistance.
 Other deputies surround